SimonEricAlexius/CI_PP1_HP/README.md

 - Eye Dropper

 ## Features
-The website contains of five pages and 12 features
+The website contains of five pages and twelve features

 ### Logo and Navigaton Bar
 - Logo and navigation are the same on all pages